skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 stopping to eat.
 The years of her rule grew long and she became as strong as many of the great sorcerers of old.

-Queen Allidia had been gentle and beautiful to behold when the triumvirate was formed, but the long years of scheming, battles, pain, and arcane studies had left her dark and twisted.
+Queen Alidia had been gentle and beautiful to behold when the triumvirate was formed, but the long years of scheming, battles, pain, and arcane studies had left her dark and twisted.
 Her appearance was almost that of a Dark Elf, though she would kill any who stated so